cdcabrera/subscriptions-insights-frontend/README.md

      ```
      $ yarn start
      ```
-  1. Start developing against files in `./src`
+  1. Start developing against files in `./src`.
+Linting feedback will be automatically enabled through the terminal output

 For in-depth local run guidance review the [contribution guidelines](./CONTRIBUTING.md#Serving%20Content)

-### Testing
+### Unit testing
-Run and update tests while developing.
+Run and update unit tests while developing instead of after-the-fact.
 In a new terminal instance

   1. In a new terminal instance that uses the repo context...
+Run
      ```
      $ yarn test:dev
      ```
-  2. Test files can be accessed under `__test__` directories parallel to the files you're editing.
+  2. Test files can be accessed, and edited, under `__test__` directories parallel to the files you're editing.
+Test failures for recently edited files will be available in the terminal output along with basic testing framework use directions.

 For in-depth testing guidance review the [contribution guidelines](./CONTRIBUTING.md#Testing)